MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 (which is sparse and suitable for individual variables than the bulk this patch uses).
-(This also is one of the reasons why the NMI code originally isn't as optimised as it can be because I need two bytes of freeRAM to preserve the VRAM position.)
+(This also is one of the reasons why the NMI code originally wasn't as optimised as it could be because I need two bytes of freeRAM to preserve the VRAM position.)

 Message box patches should be generally avoided because my patch writes messages differently than these patches